srbhr/Graphs/Traversals/GraphDFSAdjList.md

 ##Time & Space Complexity
-The running time complexity of the BFS in Java is O(V+E) where V is the number of nodes in the graph, and E is the number of edges.
+The running time complexity of the DFS algorithm in java is O(V+E) where V is the number of nodes in the graph, and E is the number of edges.

-Since the algorithm requires a queue for storing the nodes that need to be traversed at any point in time, the space complexity is O(V).
+Since the algorithm requires a stack for storing the nodes that need to be traversed at any point in time, the space complexity is the maximum size of the stack at any point of time.
+Since this can extend to V slots for a linear graph, the maximum space complexity is O(V).